hellojoechip/may7th-test/README.md

-# may7th-test
+# This is a test

-This is just a test repository to try out GitHub
+lorem ipsum dummy text